As you become more advanced in cooking you will no doubt want to try and learn new methods.

-If you do not have an IP-Smart and can’t precisely regulate the temperature of your electric pressure cooker, are there any other options?
+If you can’t precisely regulate the temperature of your electric pressure cooker, there are other options you can consider.

 Instant Pot sells an accessory designed to allow you to use only the removable inner pot for sous vide cooking.
-It’s the Instant Pot Accu SV800 Sous Vide Immersion Circulator.
+It’s the Instant Pot Accu SSV800 Slim Sous Vide Immersion Circulator.

 This device can be clamped to either 6 quart or 8 quart inner pots to convert the pot into precisely temperature controlled environment.